Skip to main content

 MISC: ancient Yangon markets, late night walk thru street shops, Ancient City temples, lacquerware shop & factory, Inle bike ride loop across lake; self-gided walking tours: butterflies, mt hike outside Baga

-B. What transport vehicles do SITs use?
+B. What transport vehicles do solo travelers use?

-SIT’s, literally use all travel modes of transport.
+Solo travelers, literally use all travel modes of transport.
 Flight for quick long distances, trains & buses for local & city travel & less expensive long distances, taxis/Ubers & tuk tuks, motorcycle taxis, and motorcycle & bike rentals, BUT self-guided walking tour (walkabouts) dominate my local travel mode whenever reasonable.

 Quite often a mix of transportation modes, particularly to remote rural areas & sites.